7 Key Metrics to Benchmark Your Content Performance in 2025

 4. SEO Metrics

 Understanding which SEO metrics matter for content and how they interact lets teams prioritize work that moves the needle.
-Below are the essential metrics every content team should track, with a concise explanation and why each one drives better decisions.
+Here are the key metrics that every content team should track.
+Each one includes a brief explanation and reasons why they improve decision-making.

 1. Keyword Rankings